 General holiday safety tips to prevent fires:

-- Extinguish candles before leaving home or going to bed
+- Always extinguish candles before leaving home or going to bed

-- Keep flammable decorations away from fireplaces, candles, heating vents and space heaters
+- Keep flammable decorations away from fireplaces and candles

 Tips to prevent Christmas tree fires:

-Christmas trees do not catch on fire all that often, but when they do, the resulting fires can spread quickly – especially if the tree is dry.
+Christmas trees do not catch on fire all that often, but when they do, they can spread quickly – especially if the tree is dry.
 Prevent such fires with these tips:

 - When you are buying a tree, try to find one that appears as fresh as possible, without a lot of needles already falling